MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 > >     -   **worse yet**: 230 mA will not yet trip your breaker!
 > >     -   They start at 16 A. So the breaker will not save you.

+## Why birds can sit on power lines

+Ive seen a video of a worker working on a high power transmission line.
+He was wearing a faraday-suit.
+He was dropped from a helicopter onto the wire.
+The worker touches two wires at the same time while working.

+Lets say the worker has a 0 voltage relative to ground initially.
+Upon touching the wire, his faraday suit takes on the several thousand volts of the cable ... but since the voltage has no where to go, after the initial change in voltage no current flows through the worker.
+If however the worker were to touch the metal towers holding the wires, which are grounded and therefore have 0 voltage relative to ground, while still standing on the wires, then current would flow through him.

 # Physics

 -   Stanford lecture slides: https://web.stanford.edu/class/archive/engr/engr40m.1178/slides.html